dikiaap/mangan/README.md

 ## What's in there?

+ * Beauty, minify and litle awesome code
+ * Emoji support
  * Geek theme
+ * Instagram view
- * Basic octopress template
+ * Pagination
+ * SEO directly used
  * Speed up
- * Instagram view
+ * Unique and secret fun in code and webview
  * URI
- * Pagination
  * More!
- * Contribute for building this theme

 ## Demo